wardforthmann/gobble/README.md

  Query Parameter | Description :--------------:|:-----------
  dir             | Override the name of the directory your request is written to.
-This can be used to group requests in a single location status_code     | Force the http status code on the response.
-Useful for testing error conditions
+This can be used to group requests in a single location. no_header       | Do not return the headers at the top of the response.
+This will try to set the content-type of the response based on the stored header if possible. status_code     | Force the http status code on the response.
+Useful for testing error conditions.

  An example post would be:
  ```